Conference Rules

 Section 10 – Event Seeding

-All events prior to the Hall of Fame Classic in Viera, Florida at the Space Coast Complex.
+All events through the Hall of Fame Classic in Viera, Florida at the Space Coast Complex.

-• Seeding is based off the highest Conference Point Standings of the 1st Sponsor listed in the team name and/or the number of returning players from the previous season.
+Seeding is based off the highest Conference Point Standings of the 1st Sponsor listed in the team name and/or the number of returning players from the previous season per classification.

 All regular season events after the Hall of Fame Classic will be based off that seasons Conference USSSA Point totals.